 Now the singer returns to the spotlight with Portraits: A Tribute to Great Women of Song, an album of covers that was recorded in 2004 but has just been released in the United States.
 Newton-John wraps her lilting soprano around eleven classics originally sung by Karen Carpenter, Doris Day, Minnie Riperton, Dionne Warwick, and other notable female vocalists.
-The versatile entertainer, whose acting résumé also includes a pair of cult films, Xanadu and Sordid Lives, will return to movie screens early next year.
+The versatile entertainer, whose acting resume also includes a pair of cult films, Xanadu and Sordid Lives, will return to movie screens early next year.
 In A Few Best Men, a raucous wedding-themed comedy from Stephan (The Adventures of Priscilla, Queen of the Desert) Elliott, she'll play the mother of the bride, a role she's also preparing for in real life with her daughter, singer Chloe Lattanzi, who's planning an October wedding.
 Newton-John, a cancer survivor of nearly two decades, is also passionate about the forthcoming Olivia Newton-John Cancer and Wellness Center.
 She has also released a new dance remix of her 1980 hit "Magic" with all proceeds from the download will help fund the building of the center in Melbourne, Australia.
 The beloved Aussie, who recently performed at New York Pride's Bondi Beach event, speaks with The Advocate about her latest projects, her state-of-the-art cancer and wellness center, and why she's a proponent of marriage equality.

+The Advocate: On Portraits you sing songs associated with other female vocalists.
+How did you decide which songs to include on the album?
 Olivia Newton-John: They are all women whom I've admired and songs I've sung during my career and while growing up.
 I just wanted to honor those ladies.

+The album includes a gorgeous cover of the Carpenters' "Rainy Days and Mondays."
+You and Karen were close friends, and it's been nearly 30 years since she passed away.
+What's something about her most people don't know?
 She was a very good friend.
 She was a lovely girl and a lot of fun.
 I think most people don't know how much she loved Mickey Mouse and Disneyland.
 She lived [nearby] and loved to go there.
 She had Mickey Mouses and photos of the Disney characters in her house.
 She wore T-shirts with Mickey's face on it.
 She loved all of that.
 She was a kid, a big kid.
 She was a lot of fun and had the most amazing voice.
 I was such a fan of hers.
 She was a great girl and I do miss her.